-'Supporting nonlinear careers to diversify science' (Vlasits et al., 2023) is a significant example of knowledge advancement in addressing these critical issues, as mentioned above in bullet i).
-Based on the authors' life experiences, the paper provides scientific evidence that can be used to advise public policy.
-Through a comparative exercise, each author's individual research career path is contrasted with a theoretical and linear model of a research career path (Figure 2).
-This theoretical model ignores non-academic jobs or technician work and thereby neglects their value as factors for increased relevant experience and resilience of researchers.
-This highlights, for example, the unfairness of an eligibility requirement based on chronological age in the scope of funding instruments, which moreover contradicts the current EU recommendations: Member States are recommended
+In a convincing appeal to 'Supporting nonlinear careers to diversify science', Vlasits et al. (2023) contrast their own career experiences to a theoretical and linear model of a research career path (Figure 2).
+This theoretical model ignores non-academic jobs or technician work and thereby neglects their value as a source of transferable skills, relevant experience, and resilience of researchers.
+The contrast highlights, for example, the unfairness of an eligibility requirement based on chronological age in the scope of funding instruments.
+Indeed, this limitation contradicts current EU recommendations: Member States are recommended to promote and support open, transparent and merit-based selection and recruitment of candidates, without penalisation for career breaks or non-linear, multi-career, and hybrid paths (European Union, 2023b: 10).

-Figure 2.
+Figure 2

-Reproduced from Vlasits et al. (2023) - Academic trajectory comparisons to a model linear career.
+Reproduced from Vlasits et al. (2023) - 'Academic trajectory comparisons to a model linear career.
 (A) The trajectory for fictional Big Shining Doctor (BSD) is compared to each author's career trajectory (i-iv), including nonlinear academic and non-academic time periods.
 (B) Each individual career progression is shown with the nonlinear components "spliced out."
-Note how timelines for i -iv are almost equivalent to BSD in panel B. Age is marked at the top and careers are color-coded by stage (see key).
+Note how timelines for i-iv are almost equivalent to BSD in panel B. Age is marked at the top and careers are color-coded by stage (see key).
 The 10-year mark from PhD conferral is also marked for each career.
 Boxes are drawn to scale with respect to time.
 HS, high school' [secondary school].